 “We have grown in difficult circumstances,” he said.
 “The torment we carry within ourselves is just incomprehensible to others.”

-In Potilawa, for instance, Dhikar pointed out of hundreds of teenagers in the village, only 25 students were pursuing their bachelors or masters.
+Tackling both their inner torment and the external competition, only some make it to college, Dhikar said.
+In Potilawa, for instance, he pointed out of hundreds of teenagers in the village, only 25 students were pursuing their bachelors or masters.
 “But now, only three of them – 1% of the total strength – are continuing,” he said.
 “The remaining 99% are working.”

 Is the government listening?

-In this context, education activists said the pandemic-induced crisis in education would set academic progress for students here back by a decade.
+In this context, education activists said the pandemic-induced crisis in education could set back academic progress in Melghat by a decade.

 “In the tribal areas, for all its claims to Digital India, the government completely neglected education for those who do not even own android phones,” said Raju Jijabhai Kendre, a researcher and founder and CEO of Eklavya Academy, a non governmental organisation which works to improve education for rural children.
 In remote areas like Melghat, he said, children may fall back on learning outcomes even further.

-“If this is not addressed at the policy level,” Kendre emphasised, “this digital inequality will only increase discrimination against nomads, tribals, labourers, workers, and Bahujan Samaj will be further removed from education.”
+“If this is not addressed at the policy level, this digital inequality will only increase discrimination against nomads, tribals, labourers, workers, and Bahujan Samaj will be further removed from education,” Kendre said.

 “The students in Melghat have the same solution that other students are getting now,” he said.
 “The college is sending online notes to the students.
 We cannot take a different role for students in Melghat when all the rights are with the collector.”